Hampton Hawes: Style and influence

 Hawes was influenced by some jazz pianists, including Thelonious Monk and Bud Powell.
 Hawes' own influences came from a number of sources, including the gospel music and spirituals he heard in his father's church as a child, and the boogie-woogie piano of Earl Hines.
 Hawes also learned much from pianists Powell and Nat King Cole, among others.
-However, his principal source of influence was his friend Charlie Parker.
+However, his principal source of influence was his friend Charlie Parker; "It was Bird`s conception of time that influenced me most...Of course I didn`t try to copy his solos or anything like that, but I think Parker has influenced me more than anybody, even piano players."